Do these vested interests renew the call for Greater Bangladesh by opposing NRC, CAB

 Bhushan who has written about this mission in his latest book- The Zero Cost Mission/The Wily Agent says that they were alarmed by the spurt in illegal immigration into India.

 The illegal immigration that takes place assumes worrying propositions.
-An intelligence file clearly suggests that illegal immigrations from Bangladesh are part of a devious agenda to set up a Greater East Pakistan/Bangladesh.
+An intelligence file clearly suggests that illegal immigration from Bangladesh are part of a devious agenda to set up a Greater East Pakistan/Bangladesh.

 Anti-CAA, NRC protest in Mumbai: Opposition parties to lead outcry against 'discriminatory' Act